 - Funny Moments: A few during the dinner scene, such as Thorn eating a leaf of lettuce and shrugging as if to say "I don't see what the big deal is."

 - Harsher in Hindsight: Roth's suicide.
 The actor playing him, Edward G. Robinson, was dying of cancer.
 Only Charlton Heston knew.
 And because of this, Heston's tears were real.

-- Hilarious in Hindsight: Since 2013, there is now a dietary supplement company called Soylent.
+- Since 2013, there is now a dietary supplement company called Soylent.
 The company's founder chose the name for this reason.